Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 While Tactile is a smaller player in the E0651 space (Tactile’s focus is on E0652), the company nevertheless received a disproportionate share of audit requests (10% of all reviews conducted so far):

-Source: OSS Research, CMS Public Liasion, Region 5 RAC Auditor
+Source: OSS Research, CMS Public Liason, Region 5 RAC Auditor

 Tactile also had the highest number of medical necessity denials: